osixia/container-baseimage/README.md

 So to always apply sed on the correct file in the startup script the command becomes :

     sed -i "s|listen 80|listen 8080|g" ${CONTAINER_SERVICE_DIR}/php5-fpm/config/default

-### Distribution packages documentation and locales

-This image has a configuration to prevent documentation and locales to be installed from base distribution packages repositories to make it more lightweight as possible.
-If you need the doc and locales remove the following files :
-**/etc/dpkg/dpkg.cfg.d/01_nodoc** and **/etc/dpkg/dpkg.cfg.d/01_nolocales**

 ### Mastering image tools